“Live overseas for a month and you’ll want to write an article about it.

 I don't want to tell my Africa stories.

-This past year, WorldView launched our children’s trainings to equip families as a whole for the transition to life overseas.
+This past year, CultureBound launched our children's training to equip whole families for the transition to life overseas.
 After each training, I have asked the children what they liked about the program and what they would change for the next kids who come through the training.

 Oy.
 That is NOT what I wanted to hear.
 See, I have the stories that I share when somebody asks me about Africa.
 The safe ones.
 But then there are the others.
 The yucky, messy, raw stories.